-From the above analysis by ENISA of the NIS Directive, the following articles 4, 7, 8, 9, 13, 14, 15, 16, 17 and 22 indicate where some gaps occur related to standards "generalisation" (i.e., lack of criteria), harmonisation, overlap.
-The first two columns of Table 2 (below) are taken from ENISA Publication "Gaps in NIS Standardisation" and the third column in Table 2 (below) provides an indication of what we perceive as a gap following the ENISA analysis of NIS:
+From the above analysis by ENISA of the NIS Directive, the following articles 4, 7, 8, 9, 13, 14, 15, 16, 17 and 22 indicate where some gaps occur related to standards "generalization" (i.e., lack of criteria), harmonization, overlap.
+The first two columns of Table 2 (below) are taken from ENISA Publication "Gaps in NIS Standardization" and the third column in Table 2 (below) provides an indication of what we perceive as a gap following the ENISA analysis of NIS:

-Article Comment/Observation from ENISA publication Perceived Gap of NIS "Gaps in NIS Standardisation" (Cyberwatching.eu input) 4 The term "high level of security" is undefinable.
-The affected systems are assumed to be those identified that support essential services.
-Level of security has not been defined clearly enough.
+۸۱ - ۱ - Commont/Observation for ENIOA and I' d' Danasiyad Article Comment/Observation from ENISA publication Perceived Gap of NIS "Gaps in NIS Standardization" The term "high level of account "in a made fine high."
+(Cyberwatching.eu input) 4 The term "high level of security" is undefinable.
+The Level of security has affected systems are assumed to be those identified that support essential services. not been defined that support essential services. clearly enough.
 7 Procedures for CERTs to interoperate are defined in general terms.
 Many EU MS have already identified their CERTs.
-ENISA has prepared reports on the general topic of data exchange but as noted they cite large numbers of standards and practices with no single harmonised specification.
+ENISA has prepared reports on the general topic of data exchange but as noted they cite large numbers of standards and practices with no single harmonized specification.
 The number of cited standards is of itself a problem and pending a more detailed analysis it is highly likely that the overall picture leads to confusion and overlap.
-It is suggested that an initial response is a best practice guide that identifies specific standards for specific actions and that overall the number of citations is cut to the single best practice document to be agreed by all MS. Single harmonised specification is lacking Too many standards becomes problematic because it leads to confusion and overlap Single best practice guide/document is required which will identify specific standards and required actions 8 This article stipulates: "The Commission shall establish, by means of implementing acts, the necessary modalities to facilitate the cooperation between competent authorities and the Commission referred to in paragraphs 2 and 3.
-Those implementing acts shall be adopted in accordance with the consultation procedure referred to in Article 19(2)" which may imply standards need to be developed and cited Standards may need to be developed and cited 9 Implementing acts may be required Implementing regulations may be required 13 This may be more easily fostered if the programme of standards supporting the "cooperation network" are also in common use internationally Agreement and guidance for common use of international standards is necessary 14 ISO 27001 in particular is not very precise and has a cost burden to implement for SMEs who although excluded for now from the NISD may be in the overall supply chain and this requires that the entities they supply to take responsibility for all entities in the supply chain ISO 27001 is insufficiently precise ISO 27000 entails a cost burden for SMEs.
+It is suggested that an initial response is a best practice guide that identifies specific standards for specific actions and that overall the number of Single harmonized specification is lacking Having too many standards becomes problematic because it leads to confusion and overlap Single best practice guide/document is required which will identify specific for specific actions and that overall the number of citations is cut to the single best practice document to be agreed by all MS. standards and required actions 8 This article stipulates: "The Commission shall establish, by means of implementing acts, the necessary modalities to facilitate the cooperation between competent authorities and the Commission referred to in paragraphs 2 and 3.
+Those implementing acts shall be adopted in accordance with the consultation procedure referred to in Article 19(2)" which may imply standards need to be developed and cited Standards may need to be developed and cited 9 Implementing acts may be required Implementing regulations may be required 13 This may be more easily fostered if the programme of standards supporting the "cooperation network" are also in common use internationally Agreement and guidance for common use of international standards is necessary 14 ISO 27001 in particular is not very precise and has a cost burden to implement for SMEs who although excluded for now from the NISD may be in the overall supply chain and this requires that the ISO 27001 is insufficiently precise entities they supply to take responsibility for all entities in the supply chain ISO 27000 entails a cost burden for SMEs.
 If a minimum baseline could be stipulated